 Fail To Plan, Plan to Spend

 I started seeing the receipts add up.
-When we got married and had to stick to a budget, those receipts were still hefty and I was incredulous that we still felt like we didn’t have anything to eat.
+When we got married and had to stick to a tight budget, those receipts were still hefty.
+Naturally, I was incredulous that we often felt like we didn’t have anything to eat.

 See, the big difference between American grocery stores and the ones I was used to in Hungary is the supply.